-To make SeaCell, the company mixes kelp seaweed with cellulose from other algae fibres (Tencel).
+To make SeaCell, the company mixes kelp seaweed with cellulose from other algae fibers (Tencel).

 The resulting material looks like leather but it is much softer and more flexible.

-The production process starts by embedding dried and crushed seaweed into cellulose fibres, by using nanotechnology.
+The production process starts by embedding dried and crushed seaweed into cellulose fibers, by using nanotechnology.

 Moreover, the material seems to have extra health benefits.

 That is thanks to the vitamin E and other nutrients found in Kelp, that are absorbed by the wearer’s skin.

 AlgiKnit Kelp Leather

 AlgiKnit Inc. is a biomaterials company from New York, known for integrating science and design into textile production.